-Six available body colors: black, grey, red, hi-viz lime yellow, tan, or cobalt blue.
-Six standard abrasion area colors: black, grey, red, hi-viz lime yellow, cobalt blue, or pink.
+Six standard abrasion area colors: black, grey, hi-viz lime yellow, cobalt blue, red, or pink.
 Machine washable.
 Men’s sizes 34 regular, 36–54 short, regular or long.
 Women’s sizes 2-20. and Imported.

 Getting the Perfect Fit